-'We can do this’: Biden unveils pro-vaccine TV ads, network of grass-roots leaders to push shots
+‘We can do this’: Biden unveils pro-vaccine TV ads, network of grass-roots leaders to push shots

 The Biden administration also is buying ads in media outlets that cater to Asian American/Pacific Islander and Native American populations, officials said.

-Administration officials said they plan to use the new network to share health information updates and amplify pro-vaccine messages.
+Officials from the Black Coalition Against Covid-19, U.S. Chamber of Commerce, American Farm Bureau Federation, Faith & Community Empowerment and other groups participating in the network described how they’ve been reaching out to their members and vowed to ramp up their efforts.

+“We’re ready to work with all of you to pull through this pandemic together,” said Mary Kay Henry, the leader of the Service Employees International Union, one of the coalition’s members.

 Members of the public can also volunteer for the effort by registering with HHS.